julen

 Pets

-I currently have three cats, more than 50 goldfish (most of which are only partly gold), and there are a host of wild animals and feral cats living in and around this place.
+I currently have two indoor cats and three outdoor cats (in the old days, these'd be called barn cats), more than 50 goldfish (most of which are only partly gold), and there are a host of wild animals and feral cats living in and around this place.
 I've always had pets and animals around.
 Growing up, we had cows, pigs, ponies, lots and lots of sheep, goats, cats, chameleons, chickens, geese, a turkey or two, hogs, bunnies, and later, when we were older, lots and lots of goldfish in the pond.

 Piffle